APImetrics/APIm-CLI/docs/webhooks.md

     csv|json|yaml |  | [--csv | --no-truncate]] [--no-header | ] [-p <value>]

 FLAGS
   -p, --project-id=<value>  ID of project to read.
 Overrides apimetrics config project set.
-  -x, --extended            show extra columns.
-  --columns=<value>         only show provided columns (comma-separated).
-  --csv                     output is csv format [alias: --output=csv].
-  --filter=<value>          filter property by partial string matching, ex: name=foo.
-Value is case-sensitive.
-  --no-header               hide table header from output.
-  --no-truncate             do not truncate output to fit screen.
-  --output=<option>         output in a more machine friendly format.
+Can be found in the Project
+                            Settings web page under the admin section or by using the command `apimetrics projects --columns name,id`.
+  -x, --extended            show extra columns --columns=<value>         only show provided columns (comma-separated) --csv                     output is csv format [alias: --output=csv] --filter=<value>          filter property by partial string matching, ex: name=foo --no-header               hide table header from output --no-truncate             do not truncate output to fit screen --output=<option>         output in a more machine friendly format
                             <options: csv|json|yaml>
-  --sort=<value>            property to sort by (prepend '-' for descending).
+  --sort=<value>            property to sort by (prepend '-' for descending)

 GLOBAL FLAGS
   --json  Format output as json.

 DESCRIPTION
-  List webhooks on a project.
+  List all webhooks in a Project.

 EXAMPLES
   $ apimetrics webhooks